Introduction

 1938, November 27: The 36th Myōan 'Kansu', Kobayashi Kyozan, dies.

-The position as 'Kansu' is left open for about 10 years, most probably because of WW2.
+The position as 'Kansu' is left vacant for around 10 years, most probably because of the impacts of World War II.

 1949: Tanikita Muchiku is appointed 37th 'Kansu'.

-Yasuda-san produces at least a few quite impressive 'Suizen' calligraphies.
+Yasuda-san produces at least a few quite impressive 'Suizen' calligraphies - see below.

 Kobayashi Shizan, Tomimori Kyozan, Tanikita Muchiku, Yasuda Tenzan,